ultimate271/notes/book/shortstory/20190222 - Seth And Cain Draft3.md

 keeps the family safe.
 For when you are working on the farms, I am out and protecting the borders from the wild things that would come and destroy your crops.
-You might not see it, but by killing the animals, I am protecting you and teh family from certain doom.'
+You might not see it, but by killing the animals, I am protecting you and the family from certain doom.'

 "Abel did not like this explanation, and he spoke against it.
 He said, 'I don't believe you.
 I think our family will be able to get along just fine if you